sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 A standalone object that defines `merge.of`.
 This method takes three sequences of elements to be merged, one for each side and a merge algebra that is driven by the merge algorithm's decisions.
 The result of the merge algebra is the result of the merge.

-There is a lot of logic in this method; this is discussed further elsewhere.

 ### `MoveDestinations` ###